m3m0r7/method-injector/readme.md

 ```

 ## Output something when start to process the method
 You may want to interrupt some processing at the start of the method execution.
-With `MethodInjector`, you can specify a `prepend` of the `Condition` class.
+With `MethodInjector`, you can specify a `before` of the `Condition` class.
 It is possible to interrupt some processing at the start of execution.
 For example, it is useful when you want to measure the execution time of a single method.

 ```php